Underwriting subsidence risks

 If you discover subsidence after you have switched between home insurance providers then there is an agreement in place for handling your claim.
 The Association of British Insurers (ABI) drew up an industry agreement to define responsibility and help claimants receive fair treatment from their insurers.
 Should a subsidence problem be identified within the first eight weeks of your switching providers, your previous insurer will be responsible for the full cost of your claim.

 Should subsidence be identified after the initial eight week period, but before the end of the first year since you switched, both your present and previous insurers will be responsible for sharing the cost of your claim equally.

 Once a full year has elapsed since you first made the switch, any subsidence claims are the responsibility of your present insurer alone.
 If you own a new-build property you are likely to find that subsidence claims are covered by the property’s NHBC (National House Building Council) warranty, which is good for up to ten years after the house is built (or newly converted in some cases).

 If your home has undergone subsidence issues in the past, you will probably already know how difficult it is to obtain suitable house subsidence insurance.
-With HomeProtect you can get a competitive online quote for buildings insurance based on the subsidence risk it faces now, not as it was before remedial works were completed.
+With Homeprotect you can get an online quote for buildings insurance based on the subsidence risk it faces now, not as it was before remedial works were completed.

 Homeprotect provides specialist home insurance online, including unusual property insurance and can cover an enormous variety of properties including converted properties.